 Data collection and management needed to be strategically focused on consistent interventions that are able to be evaluated effectively.
 In this particular case the lack of capacity to identify and consistently collect population outcomes meant that Vanguard metrics did not reflect the additional benefit of the integrated service to patients and that in many cases the metrics that were being collected were not fit for purpose and failed to show how health outcomes were being achieved.

-Data and technology were acknowledged as needing to play a central role in realising the integrated care plan; helping clinicians use the full range of skills and target the needs of specific populations as well as reducing bureaucracy and enabling systems transformation.
-The critical challenge of building capacity to collect and collate data and the analytic capability to use it in commissioning decisions was central to deliver future services.
+The critical challenge of building capacity to collect and collate data and use it analytically to inform commissioning decisions was central to deliver future services.
 Data needed to be accessible to stakeholders, paper-free at the point of care and connected to other services and systems [23].
 However, many Vanguards have been slow to collect and collate anything other than service level data.
 Population health outcomes remain elusive, in spite of the original commitment to showing the impact that changes would have on patients, staff and the wider population.

-Economic Evaluation
+Representing the Return on Investment

 A mixed method economic evaluation aligned to the national requirements started with the broad remit of exploring the costs and health related impact of the new model of care, compared to current practice.
 However, as reflected above, and in common with a number of other Vanguards [24], challenges in accessing meaningful patient outcome data, a time-limited period with repeated rapid redesigns, significantly hampered the analysis.